-The Xu huapin 續畫品錄 "Continued classification of painters" is a critique on painters attributed to the Tang period 唐 (618-907) scholar Li Sizhen 李嗣真 (?-696), courtesy name Li Chengzhou 李承胄, who came from Zhaozhou 趙州 (modern Xiping 西平, Henan) or Huazhou 滑州 (modern Changyuan 長垣, Henan) and was palace aide to the Censor-in-chief (yushi zhongcheng 御史中丞).
+Xu huapin 續畫品錄 "Continued classification of painters" is a critique on painters attributed to the Tang-period 唐 (618-907) master Li Sizhen 李嗣真 (d.
+696), courtesy name Chengzhou 承胄, who hailed from Zhaozhou 趙州 (modern Xiping 西平, Henan) or Huazhou 滑州 (modern Changyuan 長垣, Henan) and was palace aide to the Censor-in-chief (yushi zhongcheng 御史中丞).
 He was later demoted and exiled to southern China where he died.

 Li Sizhen was known as an expert in music and astronomical calculation, but also for his paintings of Buddhist and Daoist deities.
-He had been a disciple of the painter Yin Lin 尹琳, who was also the teacher of Li Zhongchang 李仲昌.
-Li Sizhen is also mentioned in the painting critique Tangchao minghua lu 唐朝名畫錄, yet neither his strengths and shortcomings are described, nor is he ranked by his quality.
+He had been a disciple of the painter Yin Lin 尹琳, who was also the teacher of Li Zhongchang 李仲昌 (late 7th cent.).
+Li Sizhen is also mentioned in the painting critique Tangchao minghua lu 唐朝名畫錄, but neither his strengths and shortcomings are described, nor is he ranked by the quality of his artworks.

 Li Sizhen's abilities and works are at least mentioned in Zhang Yanyuan's 張彥遠 (815-907) Lidai minghua ji.
 The Xu huapin is listed in the book catalogue Junzhai dushu zhi 郡齋讀書志, but in another context.
 Many scholars therefore doubt that he was the author of the Xu huapin lu.